 Site 165 is currently developed with a single-family residence built in 1941 and has an improvement ratio of 0.58.
-The proposed density of 30-35 du/ace for this 0.84-acre site allows for the development of affordable housing to be more financially feasible.
+The proposed density of 30-35 du/acre for this 0.84-acre Housing Ssite allows for the development of affordable housing to be more financially feasible.
 It is in the EJ neighborhood but it is the northwesternmost parcel within the EJ boundaries, indicating it may be impacted less than other EJ sites.
-The site is near commercial uses and bus service on East 18th Street and Hillcrest and abuts a preschool to the south.
+The Housing Ssite is near commercial uses and bus service on East 18th Street and Hillcrest and abuts a preschool to the south.